mattbillenstein/ve/README.txt

 Who:

 I'm Matt Billenstein -- I work mostly on backend systems supporting medium size web applications in Python.
+I love rsync.

+Why:

 I like OSS software, but one of the problems I've had is keeping a consistent set of tools around for use on both my developement and production systems.

-And I love rsync.
+The intention of this project is to stage all the common tooling into the same build prefix -- not relying too much on the underlying system packages gives us more control over which versions of each tool we use and when they get updated.

 What: